 Do you dual boot between Windows and Linux on your computer?
-This is a new way people are using their computers to enjoy the benefits of both the operating systems.
+This is a new way people use their computers to enjoy the benefits of both operating systems.
 The only problem that users face on Windows is that they are not able to access their files that were created in Linux.
-Even though both the operating systems are on the same device, they follow a different file system.
-While Linux can easily read the NTFS file system in which Windows store files, Windows cannot read Linux’s file system.
+Even though both operating systems are on the same device, they follow a different file system.
+While Linux can easily read the NTFS file system in which Windows stores files, Windows cannot read Linux’s file system.
 In this post, we’ve covered a free tool called Linux Reader which solves this exact problem by letting you read files from a Linux filesystem on Windows.

 DiskInternals Linux Reader

-However, complex it may seem, but Linux Reader makes it simple to access files from a Linux filesystem in Windows.
-The tool only provides read-only access which means you cannot accidentally mess up with your Linux file system from Windows.
+However complex it may seem, Linux Reader makes it simple to access files from a Linux filesystem in Windows.
+The tool only provides read-only access, which means you cannot accidentally mess up with your Linux file system from Windows.

 Read Linux File systems on Windows

-The program has a neat interface which resembles somewhat with Windows Explorer which makes Linux Reader an easy to use and understand the tool.
-You can open any drive which has been formatted to be used with a Linux.
+The program has a neat interface that resembles somewhat with Windows Explorer, which makes Linux Reader an easy-to-use and understand tool.
+You can open any drive which has been formatted to be used with Linux.
 And you can browse its content like any other drive.
-The program has almost all of the standard features such as a search box, navigation buttons, recent files, and folders.
+The program has almost all of the standard features, such as a search box, navigation buttons, recent files, and folders.
 Also, you can specify a view and sort files on all the available properties.